Wembley, Western Australia: Post-war development

 An increase in private car ownership saw more service stations pop up and was a factor for growth in Wembley.
 The provision of supplementary services, like Infant Health Clinics, were an indicator for growth in Wembley.
 Nearby, the 1962 British Empire and Commonwealth Games were held in the suburb of Floreat with the construction of the Perry Lakes Stadium.

 In this period, Wembley was seen as part of the inner suburbs and saw an increase in housing densities as more younger families started to move in.
 This was accompanied by unit development replacing some older housing.
 In 1994, the Town of Cambridge was created from the City of Perth, which Wembley became a part of.
 Cambridge Street has also experienced further commercial development more recently.

 Commercial areas

 The main commercial area is on Cambridge Street, where the Cambridge Forum International Food Court and several businesses are located.
-The Wembley Hotel is also on Cambridge Street, designed by E le B Henderson and constructed in 1932.
-The Wembley Hotel and several commercial properties on Cambridge Street are currently listed on the Municipal Heritage Inventory, indicating future potential for State Heritage significance.
+The Wembley Hotel is also on Cambridge Street, designed by Edgar Le B Henderson and constructed in 1932.
+The Wembley Hotel and several commercial properties on Cambridge Street are currently listed on the municipal heritage inventory, indicating future potential for state heritage significance.
 Businesses are also located on Selby Street, Herdsman Parade and Grantham Street.